userfrosting/learn/pages/17.i18n/03.translator/docs.md

 $this->translator->translate("HUNGRY_CATS", ['plural' => 5]);
 ```

 If no placeholder value is defined, `1` will be used by default.
-For example, theses will return the same result :
+For example, these will return the same result :

 ```php
 $this->translator->translate("HUNGRY_CATS");